baltera/StocksAPI/README.md

         ├── Stock.cs
         └── StockQuote.cs
 ```
-Moving on to the **Infrastructure Layer**, here we are going to define all the logic related to persist (db or external components) the reality modeled in the **Domain Layer**.
+Moving on to the **Infrastructure Layer**, here we are going to define all the logic related to persist the reality modeled in the **Domain Layer**.
 Here the implementations are going to be the key, as this is how our application connects to the external world.
-Here is where we are going define the Fluent API logic.
+In this case in particular, Fluent API logic comes here.

-In order to keep everything organized, we created a specific folder `Stocks.infrastructure\Persistence` and inside, we created the file responsible to handle the connection string to our database: `Data\ApplicationDBContext.cs`.
+In order to keep everything organized, we created the folder `Stocks.Infrastructure\Persistence` and inside this is where te following takes place:
+First, we created the file responsible to handle the connection string to our database: `Data\ApplicationDBContext.cs`.

-Now to create a *migration*, we should open the *Package Manager Console (PM)** and run the specific command for this task.
+Next, to create a *migration*, we should open the *Package Manager Console (PM)** and run the specific command for this task.
 ```
 add-migration <significant_name> -OutputDir <path_for_migrations>
 ```